Updated: Mar 2

 So what can go wrong?

-A safe environment is key
+A safe environment is critical.

-Retrospectives allow team members to share impediments that hold them back from achieving their full potential.
+Retrospectives allow team members to share impediments that hold them from achieving their full potential.
 As such, team members must feel safe to share their insights about any problem that they see.
-If the meeting environment does not allow them to feel comfortable and safe to share those insights, chances are that they will choose not to share.
+If the meeting environment does not allow them to feel comfortable and safe to share those insights, the chances are that they will choose not to share.
 This makes it impossible to mitigate problems and achieve continuous improvement.

 A few things that can help: